harshitha0x/decision-making-TD-learning/README.md

 ### Temporal Difference (TD) Learning Simulation

-An interactive visualization tool demonstrating how Reinforcement Learning (RL) can optimize packet routing in a dynamic Computer Network environment.
+An interactive visualization tool demonstrating how reinforcement learning (RL) can optimize packet routing in a dynamic network environment.

 ## Features